 This page begins by inquiring into the sources of that antipathy.
-It then recapitulates two Carbon Tax Center posts from late 2020 reporting new research crediting carbon pricing for reducing disproportionate dumping of pollutants on disadvantaged communities in California.
+It then recapitulates two 2020 Carbon Tax Center posts reporting new research crediting carbon pricing for reducing disproportionate dumping of pollutants on disadvantaged communities in California.
 Environmental Justice, Borne Aloft by Carbon Pricing, was posted in Sept.
 2020.
 A follow-on, Dogmatism on Carbon Pricing Mustn’t Derail Climate Progress, was published in Dec.
 2020.

 We then summarize another 2020 study that found that the Clean Air Act has sharply reduced environmental inequality between racial groups across the United States, even though its provisions and enforcement did not explicitly target communities of color.

-While this new research is heartening, it does not yet appear to have prompted reconsideration of carbon pricing or other “universal” environmental and climate policies by environmental justice advocates.
+This new research, while heartening, does not yet appear to have prompted reconsideration of carbon pricing or other “universal” environmental and climate policies by environmental justice advocates.